apache/petri/content/pages/faq.md

 external community.

 In the Incubator model, projects graduate to become Apache Top-Level Projects (TLPs).
-Under Petri, projects can become TLPs under a process described as "direct to TLP", which is an alternative path to that used by the Apache Incubator.
+Under Petri, projects can become TLPs under a process described as “direct to TLP”, which is an alternative path to that used by the Apache Incubator.
 Apache Petri aims to shepherd projects and their communities to a point of confidence that the ASF Board will welcome the community to the Apache family of projects as a